blueprismo/blueprismo.github.io/content/posts/human_decadency/index.md

 ![melissa_rejection](melissa_rejection.png)

 After meeting Melissa (we had a nice life talk!) and explaining this cumbersome mail rejection, she just admitted
 > "There are too many applicants, and most of them are automatically rejected by some filters".

 Cannot blame her, we are all gears of a bigger system.

 ## Amazing!
 Not Amazon

 So I had a round of interviews with Amazon, a big tech giant.
-They were trying to fulfill a position for a "Sovereign Cloud in Europe", the project looks promising, it seems the GOLIVE phase is in 8 months.
+They were trying to fulfill a position for a "Sovereign Cloud in Europe", the project looks promising, it seems the "GO LIVE" phase is in 8 months.
 So my curiosity began to kick in and I asked some questions (the following is a non-exhaustive list)

 - What is expected of me in this project?
 - Could you [metaphorically] explain me how is a normal day in this job?